Wolfgang R. Wasow: Early life

-Wasow was born as Wolfgang Richard Thal in Vevey, Switzerland, to Jewish parents, Alma Thal and Max Richard Kleineibst, who had met in Paris.
+Wasow was born as Wolfgang Richard Thal in Vevey, Switzerland, to Jewish parents, Alma Thal and Richard Kleineibst, who had met in Paris.

 Alma Thal was from Jelgava in Latvia, a part of Czarist Russia at the time.
 Her family had sent her to Switzerland to put an end to her political activities.
 Richard Kleineibst was also a political activist and later gained prominence as a leftwing social democrat in the Weimar Republic.
 He became a founding member of Socialist Workers' Party of Germany in 1931 and was the first editor in chief of Sozialistische Arbeiter-Zeitung, its main organ.

 Alma Thal moved to Germany in 1910 and then several more times within Germany.
 And so Wolfgang grew up first in Munich, and then in Freiburg, Heidelberg and Berlin.
 When Alma Thal married the Munich photographer Eduard Wasow, Wolfgang took his name.
 In 1921, Wolfgang Wasow was sent to a boarding school, the Freie Schul- und Werkgemeinschaft Letzlingen, founded by Bernhard Uffrecht, located in the Magdeburg district of Prussia.
 He passed the Abitur exam and graduated from the school in 1928.
 After studies at Humboldt and Sorbonne, he enrolled at Göttingen and passed the Staatsexamen (a government licensing examination for future teachers) in mathematics, physics and geology in 1933.